 And it’s changed my perspective.

 I’m now looking for kindness instead of only seeing bickering.

-When using incentives, what’s important is finding out what you really want your kids to get out of it, how to incentivize that, and how to reward it.
+When using incentives to change behavior, what’s important is finding out what you really want your kids to get out of it, how to incentivize that, and how to reward it.